strohs/visual-pathfinding-algorithms/README.md

 <img src="https://github.com/strohs/visual-pathfinding-algorithms/blob/master/buttons.png" width="300"/>

-* the blue play button starts and pauses the currently selected algorithm
+* the blue play button starts and pauses the current algorithm animation
 * the green "Quick Run" is used to run the currently selected algorithm to completion, skipping all animation
 * the "Restart" button... clears internal algorithm state (but NOT cell weights) and restarts the algorithm.
-* the "Clear Weights" button clears all cells weights and resets them to white cells with a weight of 1.
+* the "Clear Weights" button clears all cells weights and resets them to white cells (with a weight of 1)

 ### Sliders
 <img src="https://github.com/strohs/visual-pathfinding-algorithms/blob/master/sliders.png" width="300"/>